 ABPA is more common in:

 Treatment involves prevention and treatment of acute (flare up) episodes.
-Inflammation is treated with corticosteroids such as prednisonolone, prednisone, or methylprednisolone, often for several weeks until the symptoms have gone away.
-Fungal colonization is ttreated with anti-fungal medicines such as Itraconazol to reduce long-term disease progressions.
+Inflammation is treated with corticosteroids such as prednisolone, prednisone, or methylprednisolone, often for several weeks until the symptoms have gone away.
+Fungal colonization is treated with anti-fungal medicines such as Itraconazol to reduce long-term disease progressions.

 Each medication has side effects - your CF Care Team will discuss any potential side effects and how to handle them.